phiphou/was/README.md

 ## Global dependencies

-Before installing the application, you have to install some global dépendencies.
+Before installing the application, you have to install some global dependencies.

 #### Build dependencies